University of California-San Diego

 - Grading

-- No screens in class
+- No screens or headphones in class

 - In-class quizzes